maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+3/13/2025
+    Added extend video functionality to WanX-i2v.
+It kind of works .
 3/12/2025
     Added ability to send the last frame of a video to the input in WanX-i2v.
 Also you can now use this to extend the video.
 You can do multiple batches at each step and pick the best extended video then generate an even longer one.
 3/9/2025